railsuser2014/openobject-doc-book-en/source/book/8/8_20_Config/8_20_Config_reports.rst

 	The older reports may not all have been converted into the new form supported by Open ERP.
 	Data expressions in the old format are shown within double brackets and not in OpenOffice.org fields.

-	You can transform an old report format to the new format from the OpenOffice.org menu *Tiny Report > Convert Bracket–Fields*.
+	You can transform an old report format to the new format from the OpenOffice.org menu :menuselection:`OpenERP Report --> Convert Bracket–Fields`.

 From the Tiny toolbar in OpenOffice.org it's possible to: